Bejeweled Stars: Gameplay

 When no moves are possible, all the gems on the board (except Special Gems) scramble.
 The amount of gem colors start at a small amount, but begin to increase further in the level, until all 7 colors are present, making it harder to make matches.
 A level is lost when the move count reaches zero or a butterfly escapes the game board.
 Losing or quitting a level will deduct one life from the life bar (which is represented by a heart).
 When no more lives are present, the player cannot play the game until they have at least one life.
-Lives regenerate by one every 30 minutes, and will generate a maximum of five lives (but can be expanded to six through a in-app purchase), can be regenerated by spending coins or can be received from other Facebook friends.
+Lives regenerate by one every 20 minutes, and will generate a maximum of five lives (but can be expanded to six through an in-app purchase), can be regenerated by spending coins or can be received from other Facebook friends.
 Players may win unlimited life awards on certain occasions that turns the lives bar to gold, granting infinite play for a short period of time.

 Occasionally during gameplay, special normal gems known as SkyGems appear on the board, which can be collected as ingredients to use in the PowerLab.
 The PowerLab is a feature that allows the player to create power-ups using their collected SkyGems.
 Once a power begins creating, the player must wait until it completes, or can watch an advertisement or spend coins to hurry the creation.

 Additional features include collectibles known as Emojis (known as Charms in earlier versions), which are used for the player's bio and to answer Yama's questions, a loot-box system known as the Surprise Chicken, and a daily-altering challenge.
 Events that happen in-game can usually alter some gems to certain objects which fill an event meter, which can grant special awards.

 Release

-Bejeweled Stars was originally soft-launched in Canada under the title Bejeweled Skies on December 2015.
+Bejeweled Stars was originally soft-launched in Canada under the title Bejeweled Skies in December 2015.
 The game would go under many changes following the release of the game through updates.
 An HTML5 version for Facebook was launched on September 26, 2016.
 A scaled-down version of the game was released on the Pogo platform on July 25, 2020.

+Reception

+Bejeweled Stars received "mixed or average" reviews from critics, according to the review aggregation website Metacritic.